 5-20.
 Mobilization of units and members of Reserve Components of the Army

-Mobilization or call-up for war or contingency operations requires a current (within 12 months) PHA and pre-deployment health assessments.
+Mobilization or call-up for war or contingency operations requires a current (within 12 months) PHA and pre-DHAs.
 See paragraph 6-7 for separation examinations requirements.

 5-21.
 Frequency of additional and alternate examinations